opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 b) Get your afterpay/clearpay credentials.

-c) Create a Merchant Integration in OPF Workbench.
+c) Create a Merchant Integration in OPF workbench.

 d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Afterpay/Clearpay unique values.